John Doe

 Four headstones marking the single grave of four unknown people in the Pima County Cemetery, Tucson, Arizona.
 They are called "John Doe" or "Jane Doe" followed by a number sign (#) and a number.
 In the same cemetery, the murdered Deanna Criswell was called "Jane Doe 19" for 27 years until she was genetically identified in 2015 by her relatives with help from the FBI and The Doe Network.

 A World War II-era poster from a construction site for a penicillin factory.
 A military grave labeled "P.F.C.
 John Doe" emphasizes the importance of the site's completion, as penicillin was a lifesaving drug urgently needed in wartime.

-John Doe (male) or Jane Doe (female) are multiple-use placeholder names that are used in the British, Canadian, and American legal systems, when the true name of a person is unknown or is being intentionally concealed.
+John Doe (male), Jane Doe (female), or J. Doe (neutral/unknown) are multiple-use placeholder names that are used in the British, Canadian, and American legal systems, when the true name of a person is unknown or is being intentionally concealed.
 In the context of law enforcement in the United States, such names are often used to refer to a corpse whose identity is unknown or cannot be confirmed.
 These names are also often used to refer to a hypothetical "everyman" in other contexts, like John Q. Public or "Joe Public".
 There are many variants to the above names, including John (or Richard)/Jane Roe, John/Jane Smith, Joe/Jane Bloggs, and Johnie/Janie Doe or just Baby Doe for children.
 The gender-neutral A. N. Other is also a placeholder name, mainly used in the United Kingdom.

 In criminal investigation

 In other English-speaking countries, unique placeholder names, numbers or codenames have become more often used in the context of police investigations.
 This has included the United Kingdom, where usage of "John Doe" originated during the Middle Ages.
 However, the legal term John Doe injunction or John Doe order has survived in English law and other legal systems influenced by it.
-Other names, such as "Joe Bloggs" or "John Smith", have sometimes been informally used as placeholders for an every-man in the UK, Australia, and New Zealand; however, such names are seldom used in legal and/or police circles in the same sense as John Doe.
+Other names, such as "Joe Bloggs" or "John Smith", have sometimes been informally used as placeholders for an every-man in the UK, Australia, and New Zealand; however such names are seldom used in legal and/or police circles in the same sense as John Doe.

 Well-known legal cases named after placeholders include: